 - I tried to separate influence of luck and quality of decisions when analyzing results.

 Diagnosis is sometimes easier part of process.
 Knowing our limitations doesn’t mean that we will always remove them.
-But in order to at least work on prescription, maybe we can base our behavior on some of the bellow mentioned directions, that is at least what I am trying now:
+In order to at least work on prescription, maybe we can base our behavior on some of the bellow mentioned directions.
+That is at least what I am trying now: